 Brain fog may also affect speech or cause difficulty recalling words.
 “I get my words mixed up, and pronunciation sometimes can be a struggle,” a MyMSTeam member wrote.

-Brain fog can occur anywhere, and for many people with MS, the symptom is particularly concerning on the job.
+It can happen anywhere, and for many people with MS, the symptom is particularly concerning on the job.
 “At work, sometimes I’m just not ‘all there,’” a MyMSTeam member shared.
 “I still have to plow through it, both because I want to and because work demands it.”

 People may feel embarrassed about their MS-related brain fog.
-In some cases, they may choose to isolate and avoid social gatherings.
-However, one MyMSTeam member noted the importance of spending time with others: “Let your spouse or friends talk you into going out into a social setting when your other symptoms are in a good place, and your only reason to say no is because you’re embarrassed.”
+In some cases, they may choose to avoid social gatherings.
+However, one MyMSTeam member noted the importance of spending time with others: “Let your spouse or friends encourage you to go out socially when your other symptoms are in a good place, and your only reason to say no is because you’re embarrassed.”

 Brain fog can affect your self-esteem.
 “Cognitive problems are a big downer for my self-esteem,” wrote one MyMSTeam member.

 Many people feel frustrated or ashamed about being unable to function the way they did before their MS diagnosis.
+Misunderstandings may happen more often, leading to anger or confusion.
 However, it’s important to remind yourself that cognitive problems are not your fault.

 MS affects brain health in several ways, resulting in brain fog.
 In some cases, medications used to treat MS can contribute to cognitive changes.

 Multiple sclerosis damages the brain’s nerve cells and myelin (the coating that protects nerve cells).
-MRI scans have tied the severity of brain fog to the extent of demyelination (myelin damage) within the brain.
+MRI scans have shown that brain fog can be worse when there’s more damage to the myelin in the brain.

 Some medications commonly prescribed for MS can contribute to brain fog.
-If you’re experiencing new or worsened cognitive problems, you should ask your doctor whether any of your prescriptions could be the cause.
+If you’re having new or worse cognitive problems, you should ask your doctor whether any of your prescriptions could be the cause.

-Fortunately, there are techniques for managing and living productively with brain fog.
-Following are some tips from researchers and MyMSTeam members.
+Fortunately, there are ways to manage brain fog and stay productive.
+Here are some tips from researchers and MyMSTeam members.

-Your doctor is your best resource for determining which exercises will be safest and most beneficial for your well-being.
-Always talk to your doctor before beginning a new exercise routine.
+Your doctor can help you figure out which exercises are best for you.
+Always talk to your doctor before starting a new exercise routine.

 Brain fog can feel worse if you’re feeling especially tired or stressed.
-Meditation has demonstrated significant benefit for people with MS. Resting, deep breathing, and positive affirmations may also help.
+Meditation, getting enough sleep, deep breathing, and positive affirmations may also help.

 Memory loss can be a frustrating symptom of MS brain fog.
 Building connections or associations can help.
 For example, you might try connecting two activities, such as taking your medication with your first glass of water in the morning.
 This practice can help reinforce the habit: If you do one activity, you’ll be more likely to think of the other and do it, too.